EJAZTECH-AI/ROADMAP-TO-AI-FROM-ZERO-TO-HERO/README.md

 1. Watch the introductory videos linked above.
 2. Enroll in the courses sequentially as listed to build a strong foundation.
 3. Apply the concepts you learn by working on real-world projects and sharing your progress.
-5. Join coding challenges and competitions on platforms like Kaggle or DrivenData.
+5. Join coding challenges and competitions on platforms like Kaggle.

 ---

----

-## 🤝 Join the Community
-We encourage learners to collaborate, ask questions, and share their progress.
-Stay connected with our growing community of AI enthusiasts:

-- Follow us on [LinkedIn](https://www.linkedin.com/company/ejaztech-ai/?viewAsMember=true) for updates.
-- Participate in our monthly Q&A sessions and webinars.

 ---